sunpy/sunpy/doc/source/testingfeatures.rst

 New features are constantly being developed for SunPy by contributors from around the world.
-These new features are normally submitted as a :ref:`Pull Request <developer-s-guide>`.
+These new features are normally submitted as a :ref:`Pull Request <dev-reference-label>`.
 Due to the review process imposed on pull requests to maintain the stability and consistency of the code base, it may take some time for a new feature to get accepted into the `master` branch, and a bit more to get into the next stable release version.